neuroscout/neuroscout/docs/cli/index.md

 !!!
 Danger
     Manually installing _neuroscout-cli_ is not currently recommended.
 Proceed only if you really need to do this.

-Use pip to install _neuroscout-cli_ directly from the github repo:
+Use pip to install _neuroscout-cli_ directly from the GitHub repo:

     pip install -e git+https://www.github.com/neuroscout/neuroscout-cli#egg=neuroscout_cli